narjisfatema/narjisfatema/README.md

 ## About Me
-I have specialization in Web Development and have a good experience in building websites
+I have specialized in Web Development and have a good experience in building websites

 ## My Tech Stack